RESOStandards/reso-certification-help/docs/provider-alignment.md

 ### Data Elements Filter
 Filter the data in the diagram by classification of the data elements.
 RESO are standard Data Dictionary data elements, Local are unique to the system being viewed and IDX are those tagged with the IDX Payload.

+For example, an organization might want to identify where its IDX data elements differ between providers to make them more consistent.
+The RESO standard data elements can also be a point of focus for aligning data across different providers.

 <img width="838" height="103" alt="image" src="https://github.com/user-attachments/assets/5c2d0ee3-1481-4813-93b6-4fc2362e1ddd" />